jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.11.13 StandardDeviationContrastStretch

-Performs a standard-deviation contrast stretch on input images..
+Performs a standard-deviation contrast stretch on input images.

 *Parameters*: